chippyash/Monad/README.md

 Use the fully namespaced name of the class to match, substituting the backslash \\
 with an underscore e.g. to test for `Monad\Option` use `Monad_Option`

+#### Collection

+Under construction in dev-master:

+The Monad Collection provides a structured array that behaves as a Monad.
+Initial implementation is to ensure consistency with the Monad convention.
+Later on, we'll make it look like a functional List.
+Very important to note however is that unlike a PHP array, the Collection is type specific, i.e. you specify Collection specifically or by default as the first member of its construction array.
+Although the Collection implements the ArrayAccess interface, trying to set or unset a value `$mCollection[0] = 'foo'` or `unset($mCollection[0])` *will* throw an exception, as Collections are immutable.

+As usual, this is not really a problem, as you can bind() on a Collection to return another Collection, (which can contain values of a different type.)
+Wherever possible, I've expressed the Collection implementation in terms of Match statements, not only because it usually means tighter code, but as something that you can look at (and criticise hopefully!) by example.

+I chose Collection as the name as it doesn't clash with `list` which is a PHP reserved name.
+In essence, Collection will to all intents and purposes be a List, but for die hard PHPers still behave as an array.

+A secondary design consideration, is that you should be able to use Collection oblivious of that fact that it is a Monad, except that it is type specific.

 ## Further documentation

 Please note that what you are seeing of this documentation displayed on Github is